 Amazon Web Services (AWS) is one of the largest and most well-known on-demand cloud computing platforms available.
 Part of the reason for their popularity is that they have an easily scalable set of web hosting platforms, including storage, networking, database services, among many others.
 Typically these services are not visible to end-users but can provide a framework for hosting dynamic processing tools that you need for your site, and these services can be connected to many applications through APIs

-The AWS RDS product (Relational Database Service) enables you set up, operate and manage your database remotely.
+The AWS RDS product (Relational Database Service) enables you to set up, operate, and manage your database remotely.
 Many of the tasks are automated, leaving you to be able to the freedom to work on applications instead of worrying about your data.

 This tutorial should help you connect your MySQL database to AWS, as well as teach you a few basic administrative tasks.